-Allyson Collinsworth, executive director of loans and scholarships at Higher Education and Ministry, recognizes that support needs to be set in place, so new students may benefit from grants and scholarship programs before their financial debt becomes a serious burden.
+Allyson Collinsworth, executive director of scholarships at Higher Education and Ministry, recognizes that support needs to be set in place, so new students may benefit from grants and scholarship programs before their financial debt becomes a serious burden.

 Every grant and scholarship offered ultimately makes a personal impact on a student's life.

 Educational assistance is available at all levels of The United Methodist Church for candidates in ministry.
 In fact, assistance is available to all members of The United Methodist Church who are pursuing vocations outside of seminary or ordination, and attending any accredited institution of higher education.
 Students should inquire about opportunities from their local church, theological school, annual conference and the general agencies and foundations of the church.

 Higher Education and Ministry provides $5 million each year in loans and scholarships to undergraduate, graduate and some doctoral United Methodist students seeking to fulfill their academic and vocational calling.

 Heather Jarvis, a student loan expert, leads efforts to establish and expand student debt-relief programs and to inform borrowers, schools and employers about how to benefit from available debt-relief programs.

 Raising awareness of available resources like low interest rate loans, scholarships and grants is the first step in helping students ease the burden of debt.
 With clear goals, along with help and guidance from Higher Education and Ministry, the seemingly insurmountable challenges surrounding student debt can start to be alleviated, lighting the path for tomorrow's leaders in the church.